REDWORMS: THE SUPERWORM FOR ALL YOUR COMPOSTING NEEDS

 The redworm has the following specialized, unique characteristics:

-: The ability to eat up to one and a half times its weight.
-(1/2x for food wastes)
+: Ability to eat up to one and a half times its weight.
+(Half for food wastes)

 : A reproduction rate of up to 1000 times per half year.
 (8 worms/week per worm)